 Contact Customer Service if you have any questions (phone numbers are printed on the back cover of this booklet).
-If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
+If you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.